alexandern17/test-readme/README.md

     ```objective-c
     - (void)interaction:(NSString *)interactionPath didReceiveResponse:(NSDictionary *)response {
         if (response) {
-            // Do something with the response.
+            // Work with the response.
             // Pass on the response to Thunderhead SDK.
 This method returns the response to the SDK to process - attaching any capture, track or optimize instructions to the Interaction.
             [One processResponse:response];
         }